-9 Summer Semester
+9 Summer semester

-- 9.1 Summer semester will be offered as an optional semester of 08 weeks duration.
-Students will be offered courses to remove deficiencies and can register up to 09 credit hours for summer semester. - 9.2 Moreover, a student who has either failed or has been stopped to take the examination due to shortage of class attendance or wishes to improve his/her grade is allowed to register in summer semester. - 9.3 The contact hours per week during the Summer Semester will be doubled to ensure that the course is completely taught in a summer session with half of the duration as compared to a regular (Fall/Spring) semester. - 9.4 All the qualifying rules for Fall / Spring semester will be applicable to summer semester. - 9.5 There will be no supplementary / special examination after the adoption of summer semester (for the batch with which it is going to be adopted). - 9.6 The course in summer semester will be offered with the minimum course registration of 05 students (where intact of students is small, minimum course registration should be 50 % failure students)
+9.1 Summer semester will be offered as an optional semester of 08 weeks duration.
+Students will be offered courses to remove deficiencies and can register up to 09 credit hours for summer semester.

+- 9.2 Moreover, a student who has either failed or has been stopped to take the examination due to shortage of class attendance or wishes to improve his/her grade (if obtained 'C' Grade) is allowed to register in summer semester. - 9.3 The contact hours per week during the Summer Semester will be doubled to ensure that the course is completely taught in a summer session with half of the duration as compared to a regular (Fall/Spring) semester. - 9.4 All the qualifying rules for Fall / Spring semester will be applicable to summer semester. - 9.5 There will be no supplementary / special examination after the adoption of summer semester. - 9.6 The course in Summer Semester will be offered with the minimum course registration of 05 students (where intake of students is small, minimum course registration should be 50 % failure students)